mgriebling/BigDecimal/README.md

 The six standard operators == != < <= > >= are available to compare values.
 The two operands may either be two BigDecimal's or a BigDecimal and an integer.
 If neither of the operands is NaN, the operators perform as expected.
-For example is *BigDecimal.InfinityN* less than any finite number which in turn is less than *BigDecimal.InfinityP*.
+For example is *BigDecimal.infinityN* less than any finite number which in turn is less than *BigDecimal.infinity*.

 Please see the section *About NaN's* for the rules governing comparison involving NaN's.